 “I supported a young girl with a spinal cord injury who excitedly told her mum about all the things that she wanted to do after watching my presentation.
 She hadn’t realised what was still open to her.
 During my talk, I spoke about all the places I’ve travelled to, the pyramids I’ve climbed, the courses I’ve been on, the fact that I still go to work, and more.

-”She had resigned herself to feeling like she couldn’t do anything and I helped her see that wasn’t true.”
+”She had resigned herself to feeling like she couldn’t do anything.
+I helped her see that wasn’t true.”

-She notes that it’s important to let children and young people know what they can still achieve – a belief that was key for her when coming to terms with her own injury.
+She knows that it’s important to let children and young people know what they can still achieve.
+This belief was key for her when coming to terms with her own injury.
 “Feeling like I could do things again was the message Back Up gave me when I first met them during my rehabilitation.
-They acknowledged that something devastating had happened but took me to places and showed me what I could do – I’m passing that onto the young people I support.”
+They acknowledged that something devastating had happened but took me to places and showed me what I could do.
+I’m passing that onto the young people I support.”

 Sharon finds that one of the most rewarding things about being an education advocate is noticing the change in the student and their peers.
-“Children no longer ask the girl I supported unnecessary questions, and they no longer push her wheelchair when she doesn’t want them to.
+“Children no longer ask the girl I supported unnecessary questions.
+They no longer push her wheelchair when she doesn’t want them to.
 They don’t see her as such a different child anymore.”

-Going into schools and using her experiences to help children and young people with a spinal cord injury helps give Sharon purpose and makes her feel empowered: “I enjoy supporting Back Up because they’ve made a difference to my life.
+Using her experiences to help young people with a spinal cord injury give Sharon purpose and makes her feel empowered.
+“I enjoy supporting Back Up because they’ve made a difference to my life.
 I love the advocate role because I personally need to feel like I’m doing something worthwhile and helping other people.

-“I used to say that I became a teacher because I hated school so much and wanted to change that negative experience for the children I taught.
+“I became a teacher because I hated school and wanted to change that negative experience for the children I taught.
 I guess the work I’m doing with Back Up is a continuation of that.
-I want other people with a spinal cord injury to know that they are still able to enjoy life and achieve.”
+I want other people with a spinal cord injury to know that they can still enjoy life and achieve.”

 If you’d like to become an education advocate or use the service, please email our Education Inclusion Coordinator Jo or call her on 020 8875 1805.